benyamindsmith/PythonMusings/README.md

 # PythonMusings
 A Repository of my adventures with Python.

-Here is a breif summary of the scripts I have uploaded so far.
+Here is a brief summary of the scripts I have uploaded so far.

 ## Weight converter
 The WeightConverter.py script is a kg to lbs weight converter (and vice versa)